canonical/anbox-cloud-docs/reference/supported-rendering-resources.md

 For NVIDIA GPUs, Anbox Cloud uses the [Enterprise Ready Driver (ERD) from NVIDIA](https://help.ubuntu.com/community/NvidiaDriversInstallation) for Linux as available in Ubuntu.

-For AMD GPUs Anbox Cloud uses the [Mesa radv](https://docs.mesa3d.org/drivers/radv.html) driver and for Intel GPUs the [Mesa anv](https://docs.mesa3d.org/drivers/anv.html) driver.
+For AMD GPUs, Anbox Cloud uses the [Mesa radv](https://docs.mesa3d.org/drivers/radv.html) driver and for Intel GPUs, the [Mesa anv](https://docs.mesa3d.org/drivers/anv.html) driver.

 See [Component versions](https://discourse.ubuntu.com/t/21413) to refer to the actual version supported for any particular Anbox Cloud release.